brunv/JS-Complete/03 - JS Behind the Scenes/readme.md

 1. Code is scanned for *function declarations*: for each function, a property is created in the Variable Object, *pointing to the function*.
 2. COde is scanned for *variable declarations*: for each variable, a property is created in the Variable Object, and to __undefined__.

+## Scoping and the Scope Chain
+Scoping answers the question "where can we access a certain variable?".
+You must know that each new function creates a scope which is the space/environment in which the variable it defines is accessible.

+In JavaScript the only way to create a new scope is to write a new function.
+It does not create a new scope using ___for__, __while__, or __if__ blocks.

+In JavaScript we have *Lexical Scoping*: a function that is lexically within another function gets access to the scope of the outer function, also called the parent function.
+And with that is also gets access to the variables and functions that the parent function defines.

+Scope Chain works in only one direction: locally scoped variables are not visible to theur parent scopes.